 When I first arrived in Paris, this is one of the places that felt the most typically Parisian to me.
 It is a café/restaurant/theater/cinema, so it gathers a lot of culture, plus reasonably priced wine.
 What more could I possibly wish for?

-Despite the rich cultural agenda, I have to admit that realistically I go here most often just to have a little red wine at the end of the day or in between meetings.
-(Is it that the more time I spend in Paris, the more I let go of my ambitions to be culturally well informed?
-A development that I would not be proud of.)
+Despite its rich cultural agenda, I have to admit that realistically I go to the Lucernaire most often just to have a little red wine at the end of the day, to see a friend, or to fill a gap before going somewhere else.
+(Is it that the more time I spend in Paris, the more I let go of my ambitions to be culturally well informed?)

 The waitress at the bar downstairs deserves a special mention: she is possibly the coolest lady I have seen serving in bars in Paris, it is like she owns the place.
 Completely in line with its retro charm, do not expect wifi in this café: therefore it is all the more suitable to dive into a big novel and watch people pass by.

 A pleasant detail: Le Lucernaire is located just next to the Jardin de Luxembourg, so when you’ve done your late afternoon stroll you know where to go!